 Who can have enzalutamide?

-Enzalutamide is suitable for men with advanced prostate cancer that has stopped responding to other hormone therapy and chemotherapy treatments.
+Enzalutamide is also available for men with advanced prostate cancer that has stopped responding to other types of hormone therapy and the chemotherapy drug docetaxel.

 But if you've already had abiraterone as well as chemotherapy, you may not be able to have enzalutamide.